-This appendix sets out the relevant legal requirements under the NGL for the AEMC to make this draft rule determination.
+This appendix sets out the relevant legal requirements under the NGL for the AEMC to make this final rule determination.

-B.1 Draft rule determination
+B.1 Final rule determination

 In accordance with s.
-308 of the NGL the Commission has made this draft rule determination in relation to the rule proposed by the Victorian Minister for Energy, Environment and Climate Change.
+311 of the NGL the Commission has made this final rule determination in relation to the rule proposed by the Victorian Minister for Energy, Environment and Climate Change.

-The Commission's reasons for making this draft rule determination are set out in section 2.4 and Chapter 3 of this draft rule determination.
+The Commission's reasons for making this final rule determination are set out in section 2.4 and Chapter 3 of this final rule determination.